LibreCat/Catmandu-Store-Elasticsearch/README.md

 Optionally provide an `index_mapping` which contains a ElasticSearch schema for each field in the index (See below).

+Optionally provide for each bag a `type` to indicate which mapping to use.
+This defaults to the bag's name.

 Optionally provide for each bag a `cql_mapping` to map fields to CQL indexes.

 ## drop